DavinciDreams/Thales/README.md

 # Thales
-Thales is an open source cognitive agent.
+Thales is an open source autonomous agent which can be extended entirely in human language.

 ## Getting Started
 Clone the repo